 Wednesday, January 23rd, 2013

 While numerous applied research projects have been undertaken by GPRC faculty in past decades, the tri-council approval opens the door for research funding in a broader range of disciplines.
-Building on the strength of this status, GPRC will develop applied research programs at GPRC that are consistent with current capacity, current and emerging programs.
+Building on the strength of this status, GPRC will develop applied research programs at GPRC that are consistent with current capacity as well as current and emerging programs.
 Students and faculty will have greater opportunity for engagement in applied research, and increased potential to deliver social and economic benefits to the region and beyond.

 "At GPRC we are exceptionally proud of the Centre for Research & Innovation (CRI) and reliant upon the services it provides in support of applied research for our students, faculty and greater community," Gnatiuk says.